Bio and Re-Publication Policy…

 What are we up to now?

 Today, I’m a coffee-swigging, gun-toting mom with a penchant for trying new things.
 I no longer do freelance work.
-I write for my blogs, churn out a book a year, research products for my website Preppers Market, and publish the Cheapskate’s Guide to the Galaxy, a monthly newsletter loaded with frugality tips.
+I write for my blog and churn out a few books a year for my small digital publishing business.

 I have a motley assortment of rescued dogs and cats, and sometimes a revolving number of chickens.